+Tears flowed freely.
 He asked about her, if she loved him, why she didn’t keep him, where she is now…..I answered all the questions that I could possibly answer and the ones I couldn’t, I was honest.
 Even through tears and pain, I was honest.

 I firmly believe that adoption should not be a taboo subject in a home.
-It should be openly discussed and bits and pieces of that puzzle need to be shared, when the time is right and enough information to satisfy your child.
+It should be openly discussed, and bits and pieces of that puzzle need to be shared when the time is right and enough information to satisfy your child.
 His story is not simple.
 It is not easy.
-It was one of loss, abuse and neglect.
+It was one of loss, abuse, and neglect.
 Eventually, he will know the whole story…before puberty and hormones take over.
 Once they take over, it is harder because they begin blaming themselves.
 At this age, they take it as fact.

 We talked about, in a perfect world, before Eve ate the forbidden fruit, that his mom and dad would’ve been married, happy, healthy and able to take care of the kids…the way God intended.
 Sadly, though we do not live in a perfect world.
 We live in a fallen world.
-Though we still live in that fallen world, God still has a plan and a purpose.
+Though we still live in that fallen world, God always has a plan and a purpose.
 He knew, from before the beginning of time, that Catfish would live under one woman’s heart and be raised by a woman where he lived IN my heart.
 I explained that God will use this yuckiness and make something beautiful out of such ash, that he would, one day, be able to use his story for God’s glory.

-It was hard.
-It was sad.
-He was pathetic, but during his pathetic moment….I told him that there is one thing that he could do.
-He looks up at me with tear filled eyes and said “I have to forgive him and the brown haired lady.”
+It was hard and sad.
+Daniel was pathetic but during his pathetic moment…I told him that there is one thing that he could do.
+He looked up at me with tear-filled eyes and said: “I have to forgive him and the brown haired lady.”
 I said yes, you do.
-We talked about the beauty of forgiveness and just because we forgive, it doesn’t mean we have to ever see that person again.
-That forgiveness isn’t about letting the abuser off the hook, it is about his healing and following in Jesus’ footsteps.
+We talked about the beauty of forgiveness, and just because we forgive, it doesn’t mean we have ever to see that person again.
+Forgiveness isn’t about letting the abuser off the hook.
+However, it is about his healing and following in Jesus’ footsteps.
 Jesus died with the abuser’s name on His lips…He died with how he hurt my son and that sin, on His lips and He forgave.

 Whether you adopt domestically, privately, through foster care, internationally…be prepared to share your child’s story.
 Don’t be afraid of it, but open and encouraged.